 While there are no universal gendered “behaviors,” the framework emphasizes that gender drives behaviors, norms of behavior, and norms of economic participation.
 It shapes how individuals use and invest their income, conduct business, and maintain and develop relationships with other economic actors.

 The toolkit presents a set of tools that are designed to study how gender affects the three categories of behavior related to upgrading.
-They include focus group discussion guides, individual interview guides, a research plan outline and example, and a facilitation guide for consultative workshop with field partners.
+They include focus group discussion guides, individual interview guides, a research plan outline and example, and a facilitation guide for consultative workshops with field partners.
 These tools can be drawn upon to design future research on gendered behaviors in value chains.

 - ↑ D. Rubin et al, Promoting Gender Equitable Opportunities in Agricultural Value Chains: A Handbook, (2009).